-The Baking Texture node converts any procedural texture to an image texture, with the settings you specify, allowing the use of procedural textures where they would not normally be an option.
+The Baking Texture node converts any procedural texture to an image texture, with adjustable settings, allowing the use of procedural textures where they would not normally be an option (such as displacement).

 baking texture node